 August 26, 2020 marks the 100th anniversary of the passage of the 19th Amendment which guaranteed and protected women's constitutional right to vote nationwide.

-We have created an original experience called “Look Up To HER at Mount Rushmore” to commemorate the Women’s Vote Centennial in partnership with the National Park Service at Mount Rushmore National Memorial, Senator Thune, the Mount Rushmore Society and with support by the official Women’s Suffrage Centennial Commission.
+We have created an original experience called “Look Up To HER at Mount Rushmore” to commemorate the Women’s Vote Centennial by adding women to Mount Rushmore for a temporary installation in partnership with the National Park Service at Mount Rushmore National Memorial, Senator Thune, the Mount Rushmore Society and with support by the official Women’s Suffrage Centennial Commission.
 We will showcase women from history who we look up to as examples of what we strive to be.

 This will be a once-in-a-lifetime shared celebration.
 Nothing like this has ever been allowed at Mount Rushmore, which is why the “Look Up To HER at Mount Rushmore” experience will be viewable online as well, to allow the whole world to take part in this historic commemoration.

 August of 2020 marks the 100th anniversary of the passage of the 19th Amendment, guaranteeing and protecting women’s constitutional right to vote.